 Value vested or ear

 Name Option-based Awards Vested(1) (\$) Share-based Awards Vested (2) (\$) Non-equity Incentive Plan Compensation Earned (\$)

-Christopher B. Jones 86,125 0 0
+Christopher B. Jones 0 0 0

-William C. Steers 86,125 0 0
+William C. Steers 0 0 0

-Stephen M. Yuzpe 86,125 0 0
+Stephen M. Yuzpe 0 0 0

-- (1) The value of an option-based award is the product of the number of Shares issuable on the exercise of the option on the vesting date multiplied by the difference between the exercise price and the closing market price on the vesting date.
-The stock option benefit is the grant date fair value calculated using the Black-Scholes option pricing model, which is described above.
-See the table under "Share-based and Option-based Awards to Directors" for the "in-the-money" value of these options on December 31, 2023. - (2) The value of a share-based award is the product of the number of Shares issuable on the vesting date multiplied by the closing market price on the vesting date.
+(1) The value of an option-based award is the product of the number of Shares issuable on the exercise of the option on the vesting date multiplied by the difference between the exercise price and the closing market price on the vesting date.
+The stock option benefit is the grant date fair value calculated using the Black-Scholes option pricing models described

+- above.
+See the table under "Share-based and Option-based Awards to Directors" for the "in-the-money" value of these options on December 31, 2024. - (2) The value of a share-based award is the product of the number of Shares issuable on the vesting date multiplied by the closing market price on the vesting date.